Who we are

 Zach Arnold

 My journey to Tipwik Tree started in education 12 years ago in Lincoln, ME, where I taught biology, physics and chemistry and coached alpine skiing, soccer, football, baseball and tennis.
 I was a class advisor and advisor to a one act play as well as the improv troupe.
-Professionally in the district, I was the proficiency based learning leader, a stipend position where I attempted to support colleagues, created professional development workshops and provided support to staff who were expected to change the way they instructed, assessed and graded.
+Professionally, in the district, I was the proficiency based learning leader, a stipend position where I attempted to support colleagues, created professional development workshops and provided support to staff who were expected to change the way they instructed, assessed and graded.
 As a teacher in his early 20’s, I gained a lot of eperience fast and quickly realized that education goes far beyond content and included thinking skills and social-emotional skills.
-Some of the most important lessons require patience, a positive connection and the ability to express empathy toward all students regardless of the challenges and trauma they experienced.
+Some of the most important lessons require patience, a positive connection and the ability to express empathy toward all students regardless of the challenges and trauma they have experienced.

 When my wife and I decided to start a family, we chose to move a bit further south (closer proximity to more ammenities and entertainment).
 I took a job at Orono High School and quickly begin to take on course loads full of students who didn’t enjoy traditional education and many of whom were students with anxiety, depression, ADHD, learning dissabilities and other challenges.
 As my course loads got more challenging, I realized I truly loved working with these kids, pulling them into courses, mostly to teach them communication skills, and critical thinking skills but also to give them the most important science content that they might need in the future.

-Siera and I began to pull kids into tennis who I thought would benefit from positive connections in a positive environment and a place free from grades and judgement where they could develop a mindset that gave them the confidence to grow toward success.
+This bled over into my coaching where I began to pull kids into tennis who I thought would benefit from positive connections in a positive environment and a place free from grades and judgement where they could develop a mindset that gave them the confidence to grow toward success.

 Leaving my job as a traditional public, secondary education teacher is a choice that I have made to continue to work with the kids who struggle to fit the typical classroom in smaller, more easily adaptible environment where they can make mistakes free of hurtful judgement, grow as learners and people, build the confidence to take risks and try as many times as necessary to find success.